- Economic Development

 Dr. Clark writes, consults, and speaks on the subject of national and regional development policies related to innovation and manufacturing and production (esp. among small and medium sized firm networks).
 She has collaborated on manufacturing and innovation policy projects with a broad range of national and state/provincial governments and non-governmental organizations including: the OECD (the Organization for Economic Cooperation and Development), the European Union, the Canadian, United Kingdom, United States governments, professional academic associations such as the Regional Studies Association and the Industry Studies Association, and the National Science Foundation (US).

-Dr. Clark's academic leadership includes serving as the Economic Geography Section editor of the Geography Compass Journal and as the recently elected Vice-Chair (2015-2016) with a subsequent term as Chair (2016-2018) for the Economic Geography Specialty Group (EGSG) of the Association of American Geographers (an academic association with over 10,000 members in 60 countries).
-Dr. Clark is an honorary visiting research fellow with the Institute of Advanced Studies at the University of Birmingham, UK through 2016.
+Dr. Clark's academic leadership includes serving as the recently elected Vice-Chair (2015-2016) with a subsequent term as Chair (2016-2018) for the Economic Geography Specialty Group (EGSG) of the Association of American Geographers (an academic association with over 10,000 members in 60 countries).
+Dr. Clark is an honorary senior research fellow with the Institute of Advanced Studies at the University of Birmingham, UK through 2016.
 She is also a Founding Member of the Industry Studies Association and served as the Regional Planning conference Track Chair for the Association of Collegiate Schools of Planning from 2009-2012.
 She also served from 2012-2014 on the International Society for Optics and Photonics' (SPIE) Engineering, Science, Technology Policy Committee.
 Since the mid-1990s, Dr. Clark has studied the spatial and organizational dynamics of the optics, imaging, and photonics industry both in the U.S. and internationally.

 Working Regions focuses on policy aimed at building sustainable and resilient regional economies in the wake of the global recession.
 Using examples of four ‘working regions’ — regions where research and design functions and manufacturing still coexist in the same cities — the book argues for a new approach to regional economic development.
 It does this by highlighting policies that foster innovation and manufacturing in small firms, focus research centers on pushing innovation down the supply chain, and support dynamic, design-driven firm networks.